 We also have the inverse translation $(\hbox{-})^{-1}$ from the target calculus back into the CCV $\lambda\mu$-calculus.
-We do not, however, need the concrete shape of the translation for we use it only through Lem.~\ref{bdf72} and \ref{jzz08} below.
+We do not, however, need the concrete shape of the translation, for we use it only through Lem.~\ref{bdf72} and \ref{jzz08} below.
 We refer the interested reader to \cite{tsd43}.

-We list several results that are used in this paper from \cite{tsd43}.
+We list several results that are needed in this paper from \cite{tsd43}.
 We call a reduction by rule $(\eta_\mu)$ {\it vertical}, and a reduction by $({\it ad}_1)$ or $({\it ad}_2)$ {\it administrative}.
 A non-administrative reduction is called {\it practical}.